tdinh-503/assignment5/README.md

 ## Submission

 As always, we'll be using Gradescope for this assignment, and you are to only upload the bst.c file.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch of your assignment repo on the github.com website (i.e. https://github.com/OSU-CS261-F18/assignment-3-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

 ## Grading criteria